9 Nursing Skills Every Practitioner Needs To Be Successful

 Nursing is one of the most demanding careers to go into, but it's also one of the most rewarding.
-It's also a career that's expected to see a lot of growth by 2026, which means more nursing jobs are expected to be created.
+It's also a career that's expected to see a lot of growth by 2032, which means more nursing jobs will be created to meet the increase in demand.

 In addition to having solid health care skills, those who succeed in the nursing profession possess unique qualities of character and spirit.